Anthropologists collect photos. I express what I observe through my paintings.

 Delta Blues- Mississippi blues artists who performed in juke joints and had little commercial success, but greatly influenced American Blues music

-Ordinary Environmentalists- ordinary people working to make changes environmentally
+Ordinary Environmentalists- everyday folks working to make change environmentally

-The Outsiders- visionary artists- creative expressionists outside of art norms
+The Outsiders- portraits of visionary self taught artists, creating outside of art world norms